shotakaha/EDIT2013/README.md

 root[] > TCanvas *c1 = histText(32)
 ```

-Sample command 3: tracker.C for eventdisplay
+## tracker.C for : Show eventdisplay

 You don't need to load tracker.C, just type

 ```bash
 $ root tracker.C
 ```

 or, in case you want to start from certain run number,

 ```bash
 $ 'root tracker.C(3)'
 ```

 ## Change branch descriptor